dvcarter/dev.cghelps/README.md

 npm run build
 ```

-### p.s. there are some tweaks that need to be done
+### p.s.
+There are some tweaks that need to be done